About The Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff)

-The Nippon Foundation was established in 1962.
-In 1987 the Sasakawa Young Leaders Fellowship Fund (Sylff) was established with the goal of developing human resources, specifically by furthering the education of tomorrow's international leaders.
-Sylff is currently centrally administered by the Tokyo Foundation.
+In 1987 The Ryoichi Sasakawa Young Leaders Fellowship Fund (Sylff) was established with the goal of developing human resources, specifically by furthering the education of tomorrow's international leaders.
+Sylff is currently centrally administered by the Tokyo Foundation for Policy Research.

-The Foundation has made an endowment of US $1 million to each of more than 60 selected universities and consortia in 44 countries including the United States, Canada, Britain, Europe, Africa, South East Asia, China, Fiji, Australia, New Zealand and Latin America.
+The Tokyo Foundation for Policy Research has made an endowment of US $1 million to each of more than 60 selected universities and consortia in 44 countries across the globe.

-Massey University received the endowment to fund The Sasakawa Young Leaders Scholarships in 1991.
-The Scholarship Programme promotes excellence within the academic community and focuses on issues of immediate importance to New Zealand.
+Massey University received the endowment to fund postgraduate scholarships in 1991.
+The scholarship fund promotes excellence within the academic community and focuses on issues of immediate importance to New Zealand.

-In New Zealand, the programme is managed by a steering committee which comprises academic staff from Massey University and other NZ Universities, and is chaired by the Assistant Vice Chancellor Research, Academic and Enterprise, Massey University.
+In New Zealand, the fund is managed by a steering committee which comprises academic staff from Massey University and other New Zealand Universities, and is chaired by the Dean Research, Graduate Research School, Massey University.